 |Special housing for disabled students||X|

 |Other housing options|

 There is tremendous value to the Alma Experience.
-Students are prepared to meet the world’s challenges head-on.
-Students are equipped with a depth of knowledge and experience that prepares them to excel in their chosen fields.
+Students are prepared to meet the world’s challenges head-on, equipped with a depth of knowledge and experiences that prepare them to excel in their chosen fields.
 They have the advantage of being adaptable and flexible as new careers define the job market.
-Regardless of a student’s eventual profession, he or she will be inspired to impact communities positively both near and far through critical thinking, generous service, purposeful leadership and responsible living.
+Regardless of a student’s eventual profession, he or she will be inspired to impact communities both near and far through critical thinking, generous service, purposeful leadership, and responsible living.

-- Ninety percent of Alma College’s 2015 graduates reported working in full-time positions or attending graduate school within six months of graduation.
+Ninety-two percent of Alma College’s 2016 graduates reported working in full-time positions or attending graduate school within six months of graduation.

-- Alma College’s membership in Phi Beta Kappa is an indication of excellence within the liberal arts.
-Only 10 percent of colleges and university in the United States share this distinction.
+Alma College’s membership in Phi Beta Kappa is an indication of excellence within the liberal arts.
+Only 10 percent of colleges and universities in the United States share this distinction.
 The Phi Beta Kappa Society is the nation’s oldest and most prestigious undergraduate honors organization.

 Standardized test scores

 Alma welcomes talented students from across the country and around the world.
 All applicants are encouraged to use the free online application at www.alma.edu/apply or www.commonapp.org and submit a personal statement.
 Paper applications are available for download or by request, but include a $25 application fee.

 - Official ACT, SAT, TOEFL or IELTS scores